kschutter/recipes/r/Poultry/Grilled_Chicken_Sandwich_Marinade.md

 3. Preheat grill to medium-high heat.
 4. Place chicken on the grill for 5-6 minutes per side until no pink remains and chicken reaches 165F.
 5. While chicken is grilling, brush buns with olive oil and place face down on the grill.
 Lightly toast.
+6. Mash avocado and mix in 2 tablespoons lemon juice.
-6. Spread each bun with honey mustard and add lettuce, tomatoes and onions if desired.
-Top with chicken and serve.
+7. Spread each bun with honey mustard and top with chicken.
+Add avocado mix, lettuce, tomatoes, and onions as desired.